 Safety First!

-helps automate the mechanics, but it does not eliminate the need for careful manual review.
-Especially after extract
+It's worth repeating: oss-porter helps automate the mechanics, but it does not eliminate the need for careful manual review.
+Especially after extract and after update (particularly if you use the [A]ll option), you must inspect the code and potentially the history in the output_path directory before pushing publicly.

 Try it Out!